-Answer: The Scapular Pull up
+Answer: The Scapula Pull up

-Scapular Pull ups are a very underutilised movement by almost everyone.
+Scapula Pull ups are a very underutilised movement by almost everyone.
 However they are extremely beneficial for shoulder health, scapular strength, improving pull up form and helping to progress to more difficult calisthenic exercises such as the Front Lever.
 We dive right in and have a quick look at this small but mighty exercise.

-Function of the scapular
+Function of the scapula

-The scapular pull up exercise
+The scapula pull up exercise

 Take hold of the rings and let your body sink down, allowing your arms to be pulled up as high as possible.
-Then by retracting, pulling back, your shoulders the aim is to pull your scapular down as low as possible.
+Then by retracting, pulling back, your shoulders the aim is to pull your scapula down as low as possible.
 Ensure to keep your arms straight and locked at all times.
 Think of the movement as the opposite of a shrug, with a shrug you begin with your arms low and pull the traps up.